Christopher Largen

-Christopher Jon Largen (June 18, 1969 - December 22, 2012) was an American journalist, author, filmmaker, and social satirist.
-He was known for his work on health and public policy, his activism against child abuse, and his contributions to independent media and documentary films.
+Christopher Jon Largen (June 18, 1969 – December 22, 2012) was an American journalist, author, filmmaker, and social satirist.
+He was known for his work on health, public policy, and his activism against child abuse, and his contributions to independent media and documentary films.

 Early life

-Christopher Jon Largen was born in Harris Methodist Hospital in Fort Worth, Tarrant County, Texas to parents Robert and Karen Largen.
+Largen was born at Harris Methodist Hospital in Fort Worth, Texas to Robert and Karen Largen.

 Career

-Theatre
+Theater

-At the age of eight, Largen was a performer in various capacities, including stage singer, actor, dancer, and model.
-Singing with the Kim Dawson Agency, he performed in both professional and community theaters in Chicago, Fort Worth, Texas, and St. Louis.
-He played both lead and supporting roles.
+At the age of eight, Largen was a performer in various positions, including stage singer, actor, dancer, and model.
+Singing with the Kim Dawson Agency, he performed in both professional and community theaters in Chicago, Fort Worth, and St. Louis.
+He played both leading and supporting roles.
 Largen worked alongside actors such as Ruta Lee, Debbie Reynolds, and Jerry Russell.
-He also fulfilled contracts in runway and catalog modeling, as well as a television commercial for the amusement park Old Chicago.
+He also fulfilled contracts in runway and catalogue modeling, as well as a television commercial for the amusement park Old Chicago.
 He studied theater at the Creative Arts Theater School in Chicago and pursued ballet at Barbara Wood Dance Studio in Fort Worth.

-Largen attended the Professional Youth Conservatory (PYC) in Fort Worth, Texas, a now-defunct private performing arts high school located in the attic of the Methodist church on the campus of Texas Wesleyan University.
-While at PYC, Largen studied drama, dance, voice, mime, and playwriting.
+Largen attended the Professional Youth Conservatory (PYC) in Fort Worth, a now-defunct private performing arts high school located in the attic of the Methodist church on the campus of Texas Wesleyan University.
+While at PYC, he studied drama, dance, voice, mime, and playwriting.
 He took classes with other professional performers, including Grammy award-winning gospel singer Kirk Franklin.
 Through self-paced study, he received his four-year diploma in two years and was honored with the Outstanding Student of the Year award in 1987.
 He was subsequently awarded a full drama scholarship at Texas Wesleyan University, which he declined in order to pursue interdisciplinary humanities studies at the University of North Texas in Denton.

 Journalism

-Largen's literary debut was a 2001 front cover feature article for Village Voice.
-The article was an investigative biographical report on the U.S. government's little-known medical cannabis program, a subject about which federal officials had remained silent for decades.
+Largen's literary debut was a 2001 front-cover feature article for Village Voice.
+The article was an investigative report on the U.S. government's little-known medical cannabis program.
 Subsequently, Largen was featured in hundreds of print and online news and literary outlets in the United States, Canada, the United Kingdom, the Netherlands, and Germany.